 This mixer / amp came in 2 versions.

 One version had a stereo option although you would need to link a slave amp to get stereo.
-I used to have one of these but no longer.
-I’ve included a picture of the one I used to have and you can see that it has a mono/stereo switch and stereo output sockets on the front.
+I’ve included pictures of my amp at the bottom of the page and you can see that it has a mono/stereo switch and stereo output sockets on the front.

-The Bandmixer I do currently have is a standard mono version.
+I also have the standard mono version.
 It consists of 4 channels, each channel having 2 inputs, volume, bass and treble controls.
 There is no reverb, just a master volume slider, a slave output socket, and a stereo socket for linking an echo unit such as a Copicat.

 The Bandmixer pictured has replacement slider knobs as some were missing when I acquired it and the others were used on my Reverbmaster.